Bamboo fish trap weaving

 Finalizing the bamboo fish trap

-Following Wednesday, I pushed off early from work.
-And picked up very proudly my own crafted Lop from Mr. Boonchuay and his family.
-With that, we not only created a new Lop but still more importantly a new friendship.
+The following Wednesday, I pushed off early from work and proudly picked up my crafted fish trap from Mr. Boonchuay and his family.
+With that, we created a new fish trap and, more importantly, a new friendship.

 In the following years, Mr. Boonchuay was one of my mentors for traditional fishing in Thailand.

-Lessons learned of manufacturing a bamboo fish trap
+Lessons learned from manufacturing a bamboo fish trap

 - How to cut bamboo poles into thin sticks